 So those first two levels are really about surviving!

 That brings us to the top of The Hormone Pyramid: your sex hormones.
-While sex hormone balance isn’t necessary for your survival, it IS necessary for the survival of the human race, and it definitely plays a big role in mood + mental function, your overall sense of wellbeing, and your risk for chronic disease + autoimmunity.
+While sex hormone balance isn’t necessary for your survival, it IS necessary for the survival of the human race, and it definitely plays a big role in mood and mental function, your overall sense of wellbeing, and your risk for chronic disease and autoimmunity.

 Those top two levels are really about thriving!
 (But let’s be real: imbalances with insulin + cortisol will also impact whether you thrive!)